maciejmalecki/maciejmalecki.github.io/genai/_drafts/design-by-agent.md

 > 8. How do we handle error propagation in parallel flows?
 > 9. What monitoring/logging is needed for parallel execution debugging?
 > 10. How do we test the parallel execution scenarios effectively?

+All these questions are excellent.
+Particularily I like 4 and the way the Agent has thought about user experience.
+Backward compatibility (6) - I haven't asked for that, but indeed, I need this one.
+Circular dependencies (7) is also good - I haven't prompted but it has been clearly derived from my requirement, because you just match input with output and has an infinite execution cycle - we wan't to detect them and prevent.

 [the-rise]: the-rise-of-vibe-coding